 Prevent tragedies like Brent’s by ensuring neurological causes of sudden behavioral change are identified early — protecting individuals, families, and communities.

 Officer Brent Simpson experienced sudden behavioral and cognitive decline.
 He underwent Multiple MRIs, extensive bloodwork, EMDR, EEG, EKG and months of inpatient treatment.
-Yet no provider screened him for brain injury or neurological conditions.
-These conditions were only discovered after his death.
+Yet no provider screened him for brain injury.
+His condition was only discovered after his death.

 Law enforcement